juspay/hyperswitch/README.md

 The fastest and easiest way to try hyperswitch is via our CDK scripts

-1. Click on the following button to deploy a Production-ready Kubernetes setup inside your AWS stack.
+1. Click on the following button for a quick standalone deployment on AWS, suitable for prototyping.
-   No code or setup is required in your system
+   No code or setup is required in your system and the deployment is covered within the AWS free-tier setup.

 <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new?stackName=Hyperswitch&templateURL=https://hyperswitch-synth.s3.eu-central-1.amazonaws.com/deployment.yaml"><img src="./docs/imgs/aws_button.png" height="35"></a>

 2. Sign-in to your AWS console.

 3. Follow the instructions provided on the console to successfully deploy Hyperswitch

+For an early access to the production-ready setup fill this <a href="https://forms.gle/v6ru55XDZFufVPnu9">Early Access Form</a>

 <a href="#Fast-Integration-for-Stripe-Users">
   <h2 id="Fast Integration for Stripe Users">🔌 Fast Integration for Stripe Users</h2>